 Chris Houpt is a member of Mayer Brown's Banking and Finance Litigation group

-Chris joined Mayer Brown as a member of Mayer Brown's Supreme Court and Appellate practice.
+Chris began in Mayer Brown's Supreme Court and Appellate practice.
 His appellate experience includes briefs in the U.S. Supreme Court, federal Courts of Appeals, and various state appellate courts, as well as oral arguments in the New York Appellate Division.

 Chris joined Mayer Brown in 2005, after serving as a foreign law clerk for the Honorable Aharon Barak, President of the Supreme Court of Israel.
 During law school, Chris was an editor on the Harvard Law Review and a Teaching Fellow for the Harvard Economics Department.
 Previously, he worked in portfolio management at the D. E. Shaw Group and as a manager in the finance department of Covad Communications.
 Chris passed the National Futures Association’s Series 3 exam in 2000 and has completed the first two levels of the Chartered Financial Analyst® program.